 Mental health can have a significant impact on college success.
 For that reason Missouri State-West Plains encourages all students to seek attention for mental health and substance abuse issues that may be negatively affecting their college experience.

 Counseling services are available to students through a contract with Comprehensive Consulting & Counseling, LLC, located at 3407 Division Dr. in West Plains.
 These services are designed to assist students with various life concerns.
 Many people seek help for psychological reasons, interpersonal and family problems and other issues related to succeeding at the university.
 Counseling sessions are provided by professionals who are committed to maintaining your privacy in a respectful and compassionate setting.
-Students who are enrolled in six or more hours of classes at any Missouri State-West Plains location may schedule their own counseling appointment by calling 417-293-3907 or 417-255-1688.
-Eligible students are provided up to three counseling sessions at no cost.
+Students who are enrolled at any Missouri State-West Plains location may schedule their own counseling appointment by calling 417-293-3907 or 417-255-1688.
+Students are provided up to three counseling sessions at no cost.
 Additional sessions, if desired, will be charged to the student.

-Students who are enrolled in a minimum of six credit hours at Missouri State-West Plains may schedule an appointment to meet briefly at the campus with a local attorney, Dale Engelbrecht.
+Students who are enrolled at Missouri State-West Plains may schedule an appointment to meet briefly with a local attorney, Dale Engelbrecht.
 The appointments are fairly brief (5 - 10 minutes).
 Morning and/or evening times can be arranged, depending on the attorney's schedule.
 Telephone appointments may be arranged in the event office appointments are not practical.
-During the appointment, students may brief Mr. Engelbrecht about their situations and he will provide information and guidance of a general nature.
+During the appointment, students may brief Mr. Engelbrecht about their situation and he will provide information and guidance of a general nature.
 He does not provide legal representation for the student under the Legal Services program.
 Call Engelbrecht Law (417-256-5290) to schedule an appointment.
 The office is located at 1012 W. Broadway in West Plains.

 A Notary Public is a person appointed by a state official to serve as a disinterested witness and verify that a signature is authentic.
 Many types of documents require signatures to be "notarized."
 All documents presented for notarization must have the correct form of notary certificate on them.
 Identification is required.
 The best form of identification is one that includes a photograph and signature (such as a valid driver's license).
 Do not sign the document until you present it to the notary.
 Some documents, such as birth certificates, death certificates, marriage licenses, divorce decrees and school documents (i.e., diplomas, transcripts), cannot be notarized.
 Notary services are available to students at the student services reception desk in Lybyer Technology Center 207 and in the Veterans' Center located in Garnett Library 102.